zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-getting-started-procedure.md

 1. Address the exit criteria to meet previous to moving the extension to the next development phase.
 The exit criteria are located at [top-exit-criteria.md](top-exit-criteria.md).

-1. Create configuration files for the extension as speci
+1. Create configuration files for the extension as specified in [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).

 ### Deploy the extension